soltheaeon/mlops/docs/setup.md

 - **More Users**: Provides opportunity to automatically generate data and ideally have users label it themselves.
 - **More data**: Provides opportunity for you as a machine learning engineer to improve models.
-- **Better models**: Provides opportunity to improve the product, which in turn could acquire more users.
+- **Better models**: Provides opportunity to improve the product, which in turn could recruit more users.

 Another helpful way to think about the design of the project is to consult a product design guideline from successful organizations.
 For example, the following shows Apple's Human Interface Guidelines for Machine Learning Applications (Apple Inc., last retrieved Sep.
 2021: [apple.com/design/human-interface-guidelines](https://developer.apple.com/design/human-interface-guidelines/machine-learning/overview/introduction/)):

 1. What role does Machine Learning play in your application?
-    - Is this role critical or complementary?
+    - *Is this role critical or complementary*?
 The more critical the Machine Learning feature is, the more reliable the system needs to be.
-    - How sensitive is the data being used?
+    - *How sensitive is the data being used*?
 The more sensitive the data, the more serious are the consequences of inaccurate results.
+    - *Is the feature proactive or reactive*, i.e. does the feature provide results without the user requesting it or does the user need to ask for it?
+Because people don't ask for the results that a proactive feature provides, they may have less tolerance for low-quality information.
+    - *Is the feature visible or invisible*?
+Users will make a conscious decision of using the feature if it is visible and will be ignorant to its existence if it is invisble, e.g. a mobiles keyboard learning the user's typing behaviour and adjusting the tap area for each key to help them make fewer typing mistakes.
+    - *Is the feature dynamic or static*?
+Some models improve dynamically, as people interact with the app, and others improve offline and will be updated when the app updates.

+2. How can you learn from your users?
+    - *Is the feedback explicit*?
+For instance, "suggest less pop music".
+    - *Is the feedback implicit*?
+For instance, "I like this song".
+    - *Is there calibration during setup*?
+For instance, the user might need to scan their face before they can use FaceID.
+    - *Can the user suggest corrections*?

+3. How should your app handle mistakes?
+    - *Does your app explain limitations*?
+That is, do you let your user know where you expect the model to perform well?
+    - *Does your app allow corrections being made*?
+That is, do you let your user succeed even if the model fails?
+    - *Does your app include attributions*?
+That is, does it help your user understand where the predictions come from?
+    - *Does your app provide a confidence score/interval*?
+That is, does your app help the user gauge the quality of the results?

 ### Metrics and baselines